hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @hiiamboris the RAM cost would be very negligeble. it very much matters how you call it. testing it should be fairly simple, since it's only a direct interface to the underlying draw engine.

 [16:50:00](#fPqpqTq4RmQ7XpTbO402FqIk5k3HfWCn5H5lPIcMuYo) <hiiamboris (NOT THIS ONE)>:
-Depends Ì†ΩÌ∏â Images for example can be huge (and they are the slowest Draw operation so far)
+Depends üòâ Images for example can be huge (and they are the slowest Draw operation so far)

 [16:51:00](#yiwvRh7b3Iwsj6x5t7J8EowdgxERdPkv4eBE00x5vmg) <henrikmk (Henrik Mikael Kristensen)>: isn't that a limitation of the compositor? how do you point bitmaps to the draw engine?